chef/chef-web-docs/chef_master/source/install_bootstrap.rst

 A node is any physical, virtual, or cloud system that is configured to be maintained by a Chef Infra Client.
 Bootstrapping installs Chef Infra Client on a target system so that it can run as a client and sets the node up to communicate with a Chef Infra Server.
 There are two ways to do this:

 * Run the ``knife bootstrap`` command from a workstation.
-* Perform an unattended install to bootstrap from the node itself, without using SSH or WinRM connectivity
+* Perform an unattended install to bootstrap from the node itself, without requiring SSH  or WinRM connectivity

 .. end_tag